MetahCoder/MetahCoder/README.md

 - 🔭 I’m currently working on the iOS application of the https://degreen.kz food delivery service.
 - 🏆 I am a WWDC20 Swift Student Challenge winner
-- 📫 How to reach me: metahdev
+- 📫 How to reach me: metahdev@gmail.com
-- ⚡ Fun fact: ...
 -->